 Here’s we’ll explore why virtual recruiting is important and how companies can apply it to their recruiting strategies.

 Virtual recruiting is a hiring process that takes place remotely, without face-to-face interactions between recruiters and candidates.
 It is usually facilitated by technology solutions like:

-Virtual events like career fairs, seminars, info sessions, webinars, and professional development sessions are also versions of virtual recruiting.
+Virtual events can also include career fairs, seminars, info sessions, webinars, and professional development sessions.

 The biggest advantage of virtual recruiting is the ability to continue recruiting efforts even in challenging situations, such as:

 Offering virtual hiring options ensures there are always alternatives when face-to-face meetings are not possible.